awesome-workshop/cap-cms/_episodes/03-Adding-a-dataset.md

 So we will now need to perfom some actions:

 1. In the menu on your left, click on Input Data
-2. Click on Primary Datasets to include some real data dataset
+2. Click on Primary Datasets to include some real data dataset.
+Start typing the name of the dataset to see how it autocompletes to avoid typos.
 ~~~
 Add the following dataset: FIXME
 ~~~
 {: .language-yaml}

-3. Click on Monte Carlo Signal Datasets to include some dataset simulation on the signal model your are using
+3. Click on Monte Carlo Signal Datasets to include some dataset simulation on the signal model your are using in your analysis.
+Start typing the name of the dataset to see how it autocompletes to avoid typos.
 ~~~
 Add the following dataset: FIXME
 ~~~
 {: .language-yaml}

-4. Click on Monte Carlo Background Datasts to include some dataset simulation on the background you are using
+4. Click on Monte Carlo Background Datasts to include some dataset simulation on the background you are using in your analysis.
+Start typing the name of the dataset to see how it autocompletes to avoid typos.
 ~~~
 Add the following dataset: FIXME
 ~~~
 {: .language-yaml}